 Who is to say that graffiti created today — right now — cannot have historic value 100 or 1,000 years from now?

-I suppose that what I am trying to say is that there are other ways — there have always been other ways — to leave your mark somewhere without defacing property.
-Perhaps a weblog is one of those ways…?
+I suppose that what I am trying to say is that myriad other ways exist — and have always existed — to leave your mark somewhere without defacing the property of someone else…